 After forty years of marriage, Mary Muller died in 1870 and a year later Muller married Susannah Sangar, whom he also outlived.
 At the age of 70, he embarked on a series of preaching journeys, which, with brief interludes, lasted for the next seventeen years.
 Making full use of improved transport in the late nineteenth century, he visited almost every country in Europe, and much of the Middle East, North America, India, China, Japan and Australia.

 Muller's death at the age of 92 was marked by deep mourning throughout Bristol.
 He is buried beside his two wives in the Arno's Vale cemetery on the Bath Road (BS4 3EW).
-It covers a vast area and, like many of the period, the elaborate memorials are largely overgrown and neglected.
-There are plans to restore it as the "cemetery for Bristol's history, architecture, landscape and wildlife", but the project is at an early stage and there are no maps to indicate the graves of well-known citizens.
+It covers a vast area and, when we visited, the elaborate memorials were overgrown and neglected.
+There were plans to restore it as the cemetery for Bristol's history, architecture, landscape and wildlife, and the project may now be near completion.
+The website above gives directions to Muller's grave.

 Hanham lies about four miles east of the city centre on the A431 towards Bath.
 It is an uninspiring suburb, but a place rich in memories.
 It was here that George Whitefiled and later John Wesley first took to the open air, when they stood up to preach to the colliers of Kingswood.
 Whitefield described the results: The first discovery of their being affected was to see the white gutters made by their tears which plentifully fell down their black cheeks, as they came out of their coal pits.
 The evangelical revival had begun.